 Save Recipe

 Caramel is something I thought I might never be able to eat again after going vegan.
-I wasn’t sure how to make caramel or if it was even possible without dairy, but I was determined to try!
+I wasn’t sure how to make caramel or if it was even possible without dairy, but I was determined to give it a try!

 After years of living without caramel, I came across a vegan caramel recipe in a magazine.
 It called for coconut milk instead of dairy.
 I was so excited that I made it that same day.
-I thought it was delicious, but it definitely had a coconut flavor and not the normal caramel flavor that I remembered.
-My son who hates coconut wouldn’t touch it.
+I thought it was delicious, but it definitely had a coconut flavor, not the typical caramel flavor I remembered.
+My son, who hates coconut, wouldn’t touch it.
 It seemed like there had to be another way to get the right consistency and flavor.

-After much trial and error, I discovered that refined coconut oil and soy milk work great as a replacement for dairy or coconut milk.
+After much trial and error, I discovered that refined coconut oil and soy milk work well as replacements for dairy or coconut milk.
 If you use refined coconut oil, it doesn’t have the flavor of coconut, and the soy milk gives it the right consistency.
-I use this basic caramel recipe for my vegan salted caramel sauce too.
+I use this basic caramel recipe for my vegan salted caramel sauce, too.

 • Sugar – any vegan granulated sugar will work.
-You will be able to see the color change easier in the lighter color sugars.
+You will be able to see the color change more easily in the lighter color sugars.

 • Oil – for a rich and creamy texture.
 Any neutral-flavored oil will work.
 I prefer refined coconut oil for the richest and most neutral taste.

-• Plant Milk – any will work, but I like soy milk since it has a rich and creamy dairy-like taste.
+• Plant Milk – any will work, but I prefer soy milk or oat milk, as they have a rich, creamy, dairy-like taste.

 • Cream of Tartar – or lemon juice.
 For acidity to help your sugar stay smooth and not crystallize.